-Umbilical hernia: Causes, Symptoms, and Treatments
+Umbilical Hernia: Causes, Symptoms, and Treatments

-In the womb, the umbilical cord serves as the link between a mother and her foetus.
+In the womb, the umbilical cord serves as the link between a mother and her fetus.
 Babies’ umbilical cords pass through a tiny gap between their abdominal wall muscles.
 The hole often closes shortly after birth.
 When the abdominal wall layers don’t completely fuse, the intestine or other tissues from the abdominal cavity protrude through the weak point at the belly button.

 Most of the time, umbilical hernias are painless and don’t cause discomfort.
 90% of umbilical hernias will eventually heal by themselves.
 If an umbilical hernia has not healed by the time a child is four years old, treatment will be necessary.